rajp152k/cust_dl_lib/log.md

 	- adding annealing capabilities
 		- using the callback functionality gained in the previous update
 	- also tested the recorder class for storage of losses and learning rates

+## LR Finder

+	- adding an Lr finder to initialise properly using the callback functionality just added